mhanberg/blog/_posts/2018-08-18-metaprogramming-elixir-book-review.md

 _Metaprogramming Elixir_ guides you through the basics of defining macros, but quickly dives into best practices and how you can use these techniques to improve your real life code.

-In addition to showing you when it's most appropriate to utilize a macro, Chris teaches you how to test macros and what aspect of metaprogramming are worth testing.
-As practitioner of [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), I find this incredibly valuable.
+In addition to showing you when it's most appropriate to utilize a macro, Chris teaches you how to test macros and what aspects of metaprogramming are worth testing.
+As a practitioner of [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), I find this incredibly valuable.

 I thoroughly enjoyed this book and will definitely be referencing it in the future.